rendall/icebreakers/QUESTIONS.md

   * If you had one opportunity to run a restaurant, what would you serve?
   * If you had to be stuck at a particular age, what would that age be?
 Why?
   * If your house was on fire and you could only grab three things, what would they be?
-  * In one word, what is the greatest challenge you have faced this month?
   * In three words, how would your family and friends describe you?
   * Mention a gift someone gave you that you can never forget?
   * Mention one thing you love about yourself.